vijanipiyawardana/PawEnMij/README.md

 ```
 - Open database management tool **Adminer** in browser, localhost:1234
 - Login to the database using credentials given in [`psql.env`](backend/containerConfig/psql.env)
-- Add dummy data to the database using queries given in [`initDb.sql`](backend/containerConfig/initDb.sql)
+- Database will be created and dummy data will be added to the database when docker started, based on queries given in [`initDb.sql`](backend/containerConfig/initDb.sql)

 ### Run the backend
 - Open [`backend`](backend) project from any IDE